HerberHoover/recipe-app--tsoha/README.md

 - Implement a search functionality based on recipe names.
 - Allow users to search for recipes using specific ingredients.
 - Enable the use of pre-existing ingredients to search for recipes, possibly through a linked database or integration.
-- Introduce a "Recipe of the Day" notification feature.
+- Introduce a "Recipe of the Day" feature.

+## To test or Use the application locally

-## Prerequisites
+### Prerequisites

 - Python 3.x
 - PostgreSQL